FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 > **Prokaryotic Cells:** mainly found in bacteria and archaea, usually unicellular, no nucleus, no cell organelles
 > **Eukaryotic Cells:** Found in animals and plants, usually multicellular, have nucleus, have cell organelles

+**Question:** How can the density of a cell be described?

+> The state inside a cell is almost solid.
+We can think of a cell similar to a Christmas day on Time Square: Everything is densely packed, but there is still movement.

 **Question:**What is the smallest building block of life that can replicate?

 > cells